 Summary of The Road Not Taken

-Chapter 1 of CBSE Class 9 English book Beehive has one poem named “The Road Not Taken”.
+Chapter 1 of CBSE Class 9 English book Beehive has a poem named “The Road Not Taken”.
 The poem is written by an American poet, Robert Frost.
 He writes about the common, ordinary experiences in a simple but insightful way.
 Here, we have provided a detailed description of the poem, along with the summary.
 Students can go through the CBSE Class 9 English Beehive notes to get an insight of the poem and understand it in a better way.
 The summary will provide a brief overview of the poem.

-Students can also know how to write an effective essay during the exam by going through the essays at BYJU’S to increase marks in Class 9 English paper.
+Students can also know how to write an effective essay during the exam by going through the essays at BYJU’S to increase their marks in Class 9 English paper.

 CBSE Class 9 English Beehive The Road Not Taken Poem Summary

 The Road Not Taken is a well known poem about making choices in our life.
 The choices we make shape us.
 In the poem, the road symbolizes our life and the path that we don’t choose is “the road not taken”.
 The poet describes his life experience and says that long ago he had two choices to make.
 He had chosen one and moved ahead with it.
 Now, if he wants to make another choice, he can’t do so.
 The message the poet wants to convey is that the choices we make significantly impact our future.
 If we make the wrong choice, then we can’t go back and correct it.
 We will have no option other than regretting it.
 So, we should be wise while making decisions or choices in our life.